LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/aiPoweredRouting/overview.md

 - **Route** a group of **intents** (e.g. order enquiry, cancellation, scheduling) to a general order skill unless the customer is a **VIP**, then send them to their **Dedicated Advisor**
 - For lost baggage **intent**, return to the **same agent** if the customer is **returning within a given time period**; for **VIP** customers, route to high priority skill

-To learn more about policies and how to create/manage them, see [Intent and Routing Policies](maven-ai-powered-routing-intent-routing-policies.html).
+To learn more about policies and how to create/manage them, see [Intent & Context Policies](maven-ai-powered-routing-intent-context-policies.html).